- Visual design

 All of that comes together to help you make the most of the space you have available.

 Your winery storage is two-fold.
-You’ll need to consider the wine your customers will see on a regular basis.
+You’ll need to consider the wine your customers will see on a regular basis with wine marketing and wine sales in mind.
 You'll also need to plan for the bulk of your wine that will be kept in a temperature-controlled space.

 Of course, that temperature-controlled space in your wine cellar may be part of a wine tour.
 For storage purposes, however, it’s still a separate school of thought.